Charters Reports Reviews Shop Text Us (305) 209-5594

 May 5, 2026

-The wind field is chaotic this morning — a dying trough is still sloshing around the Florida Straits, leaving us with variable breezes going every direction.
-But here’s the thing: it’s dying.
-Today is the pivot day.
-The Atlantic Ridge builds across Florida starting Wednesday, and by midweek we’re looking at classic late-spring Keys conditions: light east-southeast flow, flat seas, and fish that want to eat.
+The wind field is a mess this morning.
+A dying trough is still sloshing around the Florida Straits, so the breeze is going every direction at once.
+The good part is that it’s on its way out.
+Today is the pivot.
+The Atlantic Ridge builds across Florida starting Wednesday, and by midweek we should have classic late-spring Keys water: light east-southeast flow, flat seas, and fish that want to eat.

 NOAA Marine Forecast Summary